Desiccant Types

 The Dri-Box canister is packed with an indicating silica gel that is regenerable.
 Instead of replacing the desiccant inside, heating the canister will reverse the adsorbing action and allow the material to be reused.

-Molecular sieves are porous crystalline aluminosilicates, a synthetic desiccant that has a very strong affinity for moisture molecules.
-The distinctive feature of the molecular sieve structure, as compared to the other desiccants, is the uniformity of the pore size openings in the crystal lattice structure.
+Molecular sieves are synthetic porous crystalline aluminosilicates which have been engineered to have a very strong affinity for specifically sized molecules.
+The definitive feature of the molecular sieve structure, as compared to other desiccant medias, is the uniformity of the pore size openings.

-There is no pore size distribution with molecular sieves.
-As part of the manufacturing process, the pore size on the molecular sieve particles can be controlled.
+There is no pore size distribution with molecular sieves, as part of the manufacturing process the pore size on the molecular sieve particles can be controlled.
 The most commonly used pore size is 4 angstroms (4A) although 3 angstroms (3A), 5 angstroms (5A) and 10 angstroms (13X) are available.
-This feature allows the selection of a molecular sieve product which can adsorb water, yet exclude most other molecules, such as volatile organics, which might be present in the package.
+This distinctive feature allows for the selection of a molecular sieve product which can adsorb water vapor yet exclude most other molecules such as volatile organic compounds (VOCs) which may or may not be present in the package.

-The selective adsorption characteristics of molecular sieves can be useful when it is necessary to dry a package without removing other desirable compounds from the system.
-Molecular sieve can hold moisture to temperatures well past 450°F (230°C), and because of its high affinity for moisture, molecular sieve is able to bring the relative humidity in packages down as low as 10% RH.
+The selective adsorption characteristics of molecular sieves can be useful when it is necessary to dry a package or environment without removing other desirable compounds within the system.
+Molecular sieve can trap water vapor to temperatures well past 225°C in some cases, and due to its high affinity for water vapor, molecular sieve is able to bring the relative humidity (RH) in environments down to as low as 1% RH.

-Lack of government approval for the use of molecular sieves in food and drug packaging has limited its more widespread use.
-Independent testing suggest that molecular sieves meet government requirements.
-Presumably, however, the industry has been unwilling to fund the expensive testing required for government approval.
+Lack of government approval for the molecular sieves in food and drug packaging has unfortunately limited its more widespread use.
+Independent testing suggests that molecular sieves meet or exceed government requirements.
+Presumably, however, the industry has been unwilling to fund the expensive and time consuming testing that is required for government approval.

 Calcium oxide is calcinated or recalcinated lime having a moisture adsorptive capacity of not less than 28.5% by weight.
 The distinguishing feature of calcium oxide (also known as quicklime) is that it will adsorb a much greater amount of water vapor at a very low relative humidity than other materials.
 It is most effective where a low critical relative humidity is necessary, and were there is a high concentration of water vapor present.